 - Region - Northeast, Midwest, South, West.

 - Household size and composition.

-- Income: last year's household income before taxes, income as a percentage of the poverty thresholds, last month's income by source, savings or cash assets under $5,000.
+- Income - last year's household income before taxes, income as a percentage of the poverty thresholds, last month's income by source (entire household and Food Stamp recipients), savings or cash assets under $5,000.

 - Day of week of intake.